DanielXMoore/Civet/civet.dev/getting-started.md

 ## Building a project

 Use Civet's built-in [unplugin](integration/unplugin) to integrate with many
-bundlers: Astro, Vite, esbuild, Rollup, Webpack, or Rspack.
+bundlers: Vite, esbuild, Rollup, Webpack, or Rspack.
 For example:

 ```js
 import esbuild from 'esbuild'